variantstudios/greeleydowntown.com/pages/more/listing-claim/index.md

 title: Listing Claim
 description:
 form_response_message: "Thanks for your message.
 The DDA will be in touch soon."
+form_failed: 'Your submission has failed.
+Please try again.'
 sub-nav: more
 permalink: /listing-claim/
 class: "form"